Why Won't My Dog Sit on Its Bottom? (Reasons for "Sideways Sits")

-For instance, one dog I was training, out of the blue, started sitting "sloppy".
-In dog training lingo, "sloppy sits" are those where the dog keeps the rear legs sideways rather than under, almost as a lady riding a horse with the legs placed sideways.
+In dog-training lingo, "sloppy sits" are those where the dog keeps the rear legs sideways rather than under, almost like a lady riding sidesaddle.
 This position, which is often chalked up to "laziness,'' often denotes some sort of physical problem.
-So, I recommended a vet visit and the vet did end up finding a medical cause.
-In the next paragraph, we will some causes for dogs having trouble sitting.

 So what is causing Scruffy to sit sloppy or sit and then flinch back up again?
 There are many possibilities.
 This article is not for the purposes of diagnosing your dog but to simply provide a possible explanation and help you identify a potential problem.
 Following are some common causes for your dog having trouble sitting.